 The weekly newspaper was a fairly new thing in America when the Civil War began.
 Rapid communication by telegraph and rapid transport by train allowed publishers to stay on top of current events and to get the news out to a nation of readers in pretty short order.
 Photography could not yet be reproduced in the mass media.
 Instead, newspapers and magazines relied on line art, cut on blocks of wood and assembled into printing plates.
 Most woodcuts were the work of two artists, the sketch artist who submitted his work from the field and the engraver who transferred the sketch to wooden blocks, worked in a painstaking way for the production of the final image.

-Here's a woodcut from the June 22, 1861, issue of Harper's Weekly, captioned: "The Eleventh Indiana Volunteers Swearing to Remember Buena Vista, at Indianapolis, May, 1861--Sketched by Mr. James F. Gookins."
+Above is a woodcut from the June 22, 1861, issue of Harper's Weekly, captioned: "The Eleventh Indiana Volunteers Swearing to Remember Buena Vista, at Indianapolis, May, 1861--Sketched by Mr. James F. Gookins."
 Gookins was a Hoosier, a mostly self-taught artist, and a student of law at Wabash College when war broke out.
 He served for a time with Lew Wallace and the Eleventh Indiana Volunteer Regiment, a unit of Zouaves which saw service very early in the war.
-The story accompanying Gookins drawing in Harper's:
+The story accompanying Gookins' drawing in Harper's:

 Remember Buena Vista